What Kind of Attorney Handles Sexual Abuse Cases?

 - Did the organization have a policy in place to properly deal with allegations of sexual abuse, and was that policy followed?

-- Was an investigation of abuse allegations performed by officials at the church, school, or institution?
+- Were abuse allegations investigated by officials at the church, school, or institution?

 - Was there any attempt made, by anyone, to conceal evidence, reports, or allegations of the abuse from school officials, social services, or law enforcement?